tannewt/wa-law.org/bill/2023-24/sb/5153/1/README.md

 A person who knows that he or she does not possess the legal qualifications of a voter and who registers to vote is guilty of a class C felony.
 This section does not apply to persons age sixteen or seventeen signing up to register to vote as authorized under RCW 29A.08.170 or 29A.08.355(2), or to persons voting in primaries pursuant to RCW 29A.04.061.

 ## Section 18
+## Section 19
+Sections 12 and 16 of this act expire September 1, 2023.

+## Section 20
+Sections 13 and 17 of this act take effect September 1, 2023.